 The term "disability" refers to both mental and physical conditions which are permanent, ongoing, episodic, or of some persistence, and cause a significant limitation for the person in carrying out some of life's major activities.
 A disability may be visible, in the form of a physical limitation, or it may be an invisible disability, such as a learning disability.

-Students who wish to receive accommodations from Accessibility Services will be asked to fill out a Self-Identification of Disability Form and submit it, along with the Verification of Disability Form, to the Coordinator of International and Accessibility Programs.
+Students who wish to receive accommodations from Accessibility Services will be asked to fill out a Self-Identification of Disability Form and submit it, along with appropriate medical documentation or the Verification of Disability Form, to the Coordinator of International and Accessibility Programs.

 CMU strives to provide a fair and supportive learning environment for academically qualified students with disabilities.
 The term "disability" refers to both mental and physical conditions which are permanent, ongoing, episodic, or of some persistence, and cause a significant limitation for the person in carrying out some of life's major activities.

 CMU's Application for Admission form invites applicants to identify any physical or learning disabilities.
 It is the applicant's responsibility to make an adequate disclosure to enable CMU to assess its capability to respond to that applicant's disabilities.

 At least a month before classes begin, applicants with disabilities should seek an interview with either or both the Coordinator of Accessibility Programs and the Registrar to work toward an understanding regarding responsibilities each of CMU and the prospective student will assume to appropriately structure the CMU experience for the prospective student.

 The prospective student will normally provide current diagnostic documentation regarding his or her disabilities from an appropriately licensed professional.
 As much as possible, the student should also provide documentation that clearly identifies accommodations needed to enable the prospective student to work or live comfortably on campus at CMU and academic accommodations that would assist the prospective student in her or his efforts to learn and demonstrate mastery of course content.